 Breeds to Consider and Avoid

-While these 12 breeds are among the most popular and readily available, some cats, like the Scottish Fold or Egyptian Mau, are rare and harder to find.
-Hybrid breeds such as the Chausie, Toyger, and Savannah carry wild traits and are better suited for experienced cat owners who can manage their high energy and unique needs.
+All of these breeds are quite popular and easy to find, but some, like the Scottish Fold or Egyptian Mau, tend to be rarer.
+More uncommon options, such as the Chausie, Toyger, and Savannah have wild traits and are better suited for people with prior feline experience due to their heightened activity levels and requires special attention.

 Conclusion